rohan-winsor/coding_assignment/Readme.md

+### Note : All programs are seperated in there own files and the unittest case for all the programs are present in test_code.py

+## Question :

 1. Write a program that prints the numbers from 1 to N.
 But, for multiples of three,  print “Fizz” instead of the number and for the multiples of five print “Buzz”.
 For numbers which are multiples of both three and five print “FizzBuzz”.